 Stress test results are not expected outcomes.
 They are modeled projections based on hypothetical economic conditions prescribed by FHFA.
 Actual outcomes may be very different.
-The severely adverse scenario results do not reflect any COVID-19 related impact.

 &lt;sup>2 Includes fair value gains (losses) on derivative and trading securities, and other gains (losses) on investment securities